We are the recipient of a Clinical Ideas and Opportunities Fund Grant from the Northern Ontario Academic Medicine Association.

 Associate Professor NOSM

-PI & Co-Lead SAFE for HI Project
+PI & Co-Lead SAFE for Health Institutions Project

 Dr. Cameron is a highly accomplished scholar who has contributed numerous publications and other scholarly works that bolster the collective knowledge base on topics of social justice, equity and social accountability in medical education.